 This small art museum is only a six-minute walk from JR Asagaya Station.
-It is run by Kazuko Irie, a women in her 100’s (103 at the time of this article, July 2019).
-She is a prominent artist who turned her house into a private museum in the year 2000.
+It was run by Kazuko Irie (1916-2021), a women who continued her life’s work of paintings portraying the Silk Road up until in her death at age 105.
+She was a prominent artist who turned her house into a private museum in the year 2000.
 The museum exhibits more than 100 pieces of her works from small items to large sized paintings including oil on large canvases (259cm x 194cm).
 They are mostly her life work, paintings of the Silk Road, the historical trade routes spanning across Asia that connected the East and West, as well as flowers and others.

 The items on display change about once a year.
 The most fascinating works are Irie-san’s original paintings of the Silk Road– beautiful, magnificent sketches and paintings of inhabitants of a simple lifestyle with their unbounded cheer in song and dance, the hustle and bustle of markets, flocks of sheep, and various other subjects stretched across gigantic, colorful canvases.
 You will also find rare musical instruments, ethnic costumes and rugs that she herself collected in Central Asian countries.

 Small goods like scarves of beautiful colors and postcards of her Silk Road paintings are sold.
-Please be aware that the museum is open only three days a week, from Friday to Sunday.
-In spite of her age, she still continues painting and creating new work in the museum, so if you are lucky, there’s a chance you can meet Irie-san, who is a very charming lady.
+Please be aware that the museum is open only three days a week, from Friday to Sunday. **Due to the COVID-19 pandemic situation as well as Kazuoko Irie’s recent passing, it is recommended to contact the museum before visiting.